What certifications and licenses do you have & what do all the letters after your name mean?

 - The person isn’t taking responsibility for their growth and is not doing the work between sessions.
-I say that about 10% of growth comes from the sessions; The rest comes from what the person does between sessions.
-I usually give clients practices to engage in between sessions to enhance their wellness.
+I say that about 10-20% of growth comes from the sessions; The rest comes from what the person does between sessions.
+I usually give clients practices to engage in between sessions to enhance their growth.

 - The counselor may not be very effective or may just be a bad fit.
 Like all fields and all jobs, there are going to be some people who are better at it than others.

 I always begin by finding out what your goals are for counseling.
-I review those goals before each session to make sure that we stay on track and don’t get side-tracked into the issue of the week.
+I review those goals regularly to make sure that we stay on track and don’t get too side-tracked with issues of the week.
 I’ll review those goals with you about every three to six months so we can track how counseling is working for you.

 Where are you located?